 The second reason is that PassMeFast are able to beat standard DVSA waiting times for practical tests by weeks or even months.
 We’re able to do this via our fast-track practical test service, which locates tests at a time, date and test centre to suit your requirements.
 This means that you can get your licence just weeks after booking.

 Getting on the road to driving is quick and easy with PassMeFast.
 To start your journey, call us on 0333 123 4949, or click on the button below.
-For useful articles covering all things related to driving, you can also check out the PassMeFast blog.
+For useful articles covering all things related to driving, you can also check out the PassMeFast blog, or head to our resources page.